- E-3 FAQ

 - What do I do if my taxes are wrong on my paycheck?

-If you believe your taxes are wrong, please send an e-mail to us at email@example.com explaining why you believe your taxes have been calculated incorrectly.
-We’ll review the information and the IRS tax regulations and provide you with an explanation.
+If you believe your taxes are wrong, please send an e-mail to us at firstname.lastname@example.org explaining why you believe your taxes have been calculated incorrectly.
+We will review the information and the IRS tax regulations and provide you with an explanation.
 If a correction is needed, we will explain how the correction will be made.
 If necessary, an appointment will be scheduled.

 How do I get help in preparing my annual tax return?